Rav Kook Torah

 Yemenite_elders

-“Akiva!” exclaimed Rabban Gamliel.
+Rabban Gamliel was taken aback.“Akiva!” he exclaimed.
 “When will you stop butting your head into Halachic disagreements?”

-“Our master,” Rabbi Akiva replied calmly, “it is true that you and your colleagues disagree in this matter.
-But did you not teach us that the law is decided according to the majority opinion?”
+With humility, Rabbi Akiva replied, “Master, it is true that you and your colleagues disagree on this matter.
+But have you not taught us that the Halakhah follows the majority opinion?”

-In fact, it is hard to understand Rabban Gamliel’s criticism.
-What did he expect Rabbi Akiva to do?
+In fact, it is hard to understand Rabban Gamliel’s reaction.
+What did he expect of Rabbi Akiva?
 Why was he upset?

-The Sanhedrin president was critical of Rabbi Akiva because he thought the young scholar had the audacity to decide which opinion was the correct one.
+Rabban Gamliel was critical of Rabbi Akiva because he thought the young scholar had the audacity to decide the matter himself.
 Therefore he castigated him, “When will you stop butting your head into these legal disagreements?”
-In other words, where did you get the idea that you could use your head — your own powers of logic and reasoning — to decide issues that are beyond your expertise and knowledge?
+In other words, what makes you think you can use your ‘head’ — rely on your own powers of reason — to settle disputes where greater sages disagree?

 (Adapted from Ein Eyah vol. II, p.
 176 on Berachot 37a)